ampersand86/Exam-2-Program-cpp/README.md

 Each array should be saved to a separate text file.

 You will also need to show all three text files which you can do from any text editor when submitting this program.
+//Official homework decription ends here.

+Note from Kelvin:

+Two ways to import code if you don't know by now.

+1. "Add > New item" create a new .cpp file and then copy/paste the code itself.
+2. Download the .cpp file and then "Add > Existing Item" and choose the file.